ProgrammerSiam/mehedi10101/README.md

 <br/>
 <br/>
 <h3 align="center"> About me</h3>
-Assalamu Alaikum, Hope you are much better.
+<p align="center"> Assalamu Alaikum, Hope you are much better.
 My name is Mehdi Hasan Siam.
 I study in the class 11 Commerce group and work on my favorite love code programming and I am always interested in learning something new and love to teach others.
 I love to play my favorite sport football in my spare time and I like to travel a lot from time to time which helps to keep my mind fresh.
-Dear, Thank you very much, I hope you will always be well.
+Dear, Thank you very much, I hope you will always be well.</p>

 <br/>